NATURE IN A WINTER CITY

 UP AND OUT!

-I believe that if parents and children get up early even ONE morning over the weekend, dress for the weather, no matter how chilly, and head to the nearest park, or just a small piece of green space, now covered in snow or frost, or both, whatever is available, a great many wonderful things can happen!
+I believe that if parents and children get up early even ONE morning over the weekend, maybe every fortnight if weekly isn't possible, dress for the weather, no matter how chilly, and head to the nearest park, or just a small piece of green space, now covered in snow or frost, or both, whatever is available, a great many wonderful things can happen!

 They would greet the people they pass in their neighbourhood on the way to their destination, having a good snoop in gardens and window boxes en route.